tikv/website/content/deep-dive/rpc/protobuf.md

 When a message is actually *sent* between two applications, a binary format is used.
 You can learn more about the binary format in the [protobuf documentation](https://developers.google.com/protocol-buffers/docs/encoding).

-The message above would be an instance of a structure predefined in a `.proto`
+The message above is an instance of a structure predefined in a `.proto`
-file:

 ```protobuf
 message KvPair {